Alfie Jacques Ambassador Award

 Award Details

 The award will be given to someone who has displayed selfless dedication and energy in growing the game.
 They must possess the passion that was inherent in Alfie’s mission and the Medicine Game.
 They will have used lacrosse to connect people in friendship and peace and, like Alfie, be true ambassadors of the game.
 The recipient can be from anywhere in the world.
 A college scholarship named for Alfie Jacques will also be given to a Native American youth who has demonstrated outstanding sportsmanship, educational commitment, community service and citizenship.
 This scholarship will be run through Native Vision’s national competition.
+This award starts the Haudenosaunee Wooden Stick Festival Weekend, to learn more about the other events during the weekend visit aila.ngo

 Date: September 12, 2025Time: 05:00PM